 Congratulations!
 You've been invited to join our community and now it’s time to imagine yourself here.
-This is your chance to own your future, to create a life filled with exciting opportunities and to start your pursuit of better.
+This is your chance to own your future, to create a life filled with exciting opportunities, and to start your pursuit of better.

 If you're ready to join our community, log into your application portal and complete the reply form.
-Pay your enrollment deposit and you'll be an official member of the UVA incoming class.
+Pay your enrollment deposit and you'll be an official member of the incoming class.

-Students admitted to UVA as undergraduates can request to take a gap year after they complete high school, prior to enrolling at the University.
-To request consideration for a gap year, students must pay their enrollment deposit by May 1 to secure their place in the class and fill out the form in their MyUVA Application Portal, located near the bottom.
+All first-year students admitted to UVA as undergraduates can request to take a gap year after they complete high school, prior to enrolling at the University.
+To request consideration for a gap year, students must pay their enrollment deposit by May 1 to secure their place in the class and fill out the form in their Application Portal, located near the bottom.
 The deadline for the form is July 1.
 Students will be notified if their gap year is approved within two weeks.
 Requests should include a tentative gap year plan for the coming year.

 If you earned AP, IB, or dual enrollment credits in high school, you may be eligible to receive transferrable credit.
 After you send your official AP score report and/or IB diploma and/or dual enrollment transcript, you will receive an official evaluation from the Registrar's Office at summer orientation.
 In the interim, please refer to the College's Transfer Credit Policy page to view estimated equivalencies.